nezaj/web-bitelog/src/data/notes.md

+### 8/10/2021

+Weight: I had my largest intra-week weight range this past week, ranging from 141.2lbs -> 147.4lbs.
+At the start of the week I was getting back into my routine so weight came down fast as expected.
+However from Wednesday onwards we the week was very social and there were a two excess days on Thursday and Saturday.
+I also had a date on Friday which resulted in some dirnking and ultimately lead to my top weigh-in at 147.4lbs.

+Nutrition: Average calories came out higher this week at 2531 vs 2182.
+My low/target/excess day split was a bit worse too, with two excess days.
+Similarly, my macro split had less protein and more carbs and fat.
+The main cause of the excess was due to hosting friends Thursday night.
+I let myself go and indulged in double portions + cake, calories came out to 4.5k that day.
+I also overate on Saturday due to feeling run down, but those calories were mostly clean.

+Exercise: Lots of exercise this week, but strength training was a fail.
+We hosted a friend from Wednesday onwards and that really disrupted my normal flow.
+Fiting in exercise outside of Judo/Jiu-Jitsu was tough in combination with work.

+Sleep/Stress: I want to start being more mindful about sleep/stress.
+My sleep has been getting worse the last few weeks as I've been feeling more stressed with getting things done with work, fitting in fitness, and being social.
+Balancing everything is both fun and stressful.
+Having a friend over this week made it much harder to get things done for Consistent and I was feeling guilty about that.
+It also threw off my morning exercise schedule so I felt bad about not delivering on my strength training.
+I was saved by still making it to Judo/Jiu-Jitsu and fitting in a couple of late-night coding sessions.
+All of this came at the expense of sleep, which probably built up some more stress too.
+Was feeling run-down on Saturday so caloried up, which was a big help.
+Our friend is taking off Tuesday morning so I'm looking to get back into the normal routine.

+Overall: This was a tough week mentally and it manifested in the large weight range.
+I'm thankful I was still able to fit movement in and eat nutriously for the most part.
+This week I have a friend dinner on Tuesday, a date on Wednesday, and my cousin visiting from Friday -> Sunday.
+Although that's a lot of social things, it feels like it will be much easier this week.

+Goals for this week:
+* 0 excess days
+* 3x Strength Training
+* Start tracking stress

 ### 8/1/2021

 This week was better than last.
 5/7 green days, with a red day and a blue day, averaging out to 2182cal/day vs 2843cals/day last week.
 This was still above my target of 2000 cals per day.
 The main offender was due to my over-excitement with a the protein ice-cream.
 It's delicious and nutritious, but I was curious about experimenting with various combinations and over-indulged a bit.
 My macros were still pretty good though, and I averaged 150g of protein per day.